 For years, it’s been known that there is a relationship between coffee and Parkinson’s disease.
 Coffee drinkers appear to have a lower risk of developing Parkinson’s disease and Alzheimer’s disease, and some researchers speculated that it might be due to the caffeine.
 But results for other caffeinated products didn’t always produce the same results.

 A new study(1) shows that caffeine, flavones, chlorogenic acid, and quercetin in coffee, all play roles in blocking several toxic substances that cause damage to brain cells.
 This was not a human trial, rather a study of cells in a laboratory.
 But, together with the association between coffee and Parkinson’s, it looks promising.

 Of all the protective substances in coffee, however, only quercetin – a flavonoid, and antioxidant – helped prevent damage to the cells’ DNA, proteins, and lipids.
+Further, quercetin chelates iron and may help prevent the abnormal and damaging iron accumulation found in the brains of people with Parkinson’s.
 It appears, therefore, that quercetin is the chief protective substance in coffee.
 We may speculate that even if a person has PD, quercetin may still offer a degree of protection, perhaps slowing further damage.